 The coming years will be very important for our Group.
 Plenty of projects are in the pipeline.
-We are developing a technological hub to continue to guarantee the premium quality and constant innovation that consumers expect of Moncler.
+We are developing a technological hub to continue to guarantee the premium quality and constant innovation that clients expect from Moncler.
 And we are designing innovative new collections, not only in the jacket segment but in other segments complementary to our core business.
-The ability to convey all our values to consumers, satisfy their expectations and anticipate their needs.
-Consumers have always been our number one stakeholder and all our decisions are guided by the desire to put them at the heart of what we do.
+The ability to convey all our values to clients, satisfy their expectations and anticipate their needs.
+Clients have always been our most important stakeholder and all our decisions are guided by the desire to put them at the heart of what we do.